 Popular Skills for Clinical Data Coordinator

-Clinical Data Coordinators generally report applying a varied skill set to their work.
-Most notably, facility with Clinical Data Management, Data Analysis, and Microsoft Excel are correlated to pay that is significantly above average, leading to increases of 37 percent, 28 percent, and 12 percent, respectively.
+Survey results imply that Clinical Data Coordinators put a diverse skill set to use.
+Most notably, facility with Clinical Data Management, Data Analysis, and Microsoft Excel are correlated to pay that is significantly above average, leading to increases of 35 percent, 26 percent, and 10 percent, respectively.
 Those listing Data Entry and SAS as skills, on the other hand, should be prepared for drastically lower pay.
 It is often found that people who know Data Analysis are also skilled in Clinical Data Management.

 Pay by Experience Level for Clinical Data Coordinator